-character vector containing the KEGG IDs for the signaling pathways of interest (organism-specific).
-For example, the ID for the pathway "insulin signaling pathway" in the rat is "rno04910".
-See functions "MS_keggFinder()" and expand_genes logical scalar indicating whether the gene nodes will represent orthology IDs convert_entrez logical scalar indicating whether the KEGG gene IDs will be transformed into
+character vector containing the KEGG IDs for the signaling pathways of inter- est (organism-specific).
+For example, the ID for the pathway "insulin signal- ing pathway" in the rat is "rno04910".
+See functions "MS_keggFinder()" and "MS_getPathIds()". logical scalar indicating whether the gene nodes will represent orthology IDs (FALSE) or organism-specific gene IDs (TRUE). logical scalar indicating whether the KEGG gene IDs will be transformed into Entrez IDs.
+This argument will be ignored if expand_genes = FALSE, or if the input paths are not human-specific.